thanhPNM/capture-example/README.md

 -   `camera`: another [svelte-kit](https://kit.svelte.dev/) app
 -   `workshop`: used to show Storybook for all component in `packages/ui`
 -   `ui`: a stub Svelte component library shared by both `web` and `docs` applications
+-   `http-client`: a container used to calling remote API
+-   `shared-utils`: a shared utils between apps
 -   `config`: `postcss` and `tailwind` configurations
 -   `eslint-config-custom`: `eslint` configurations (includes `eslint-plugin-svelte` and `eslint-config-prettier`)
--   `shared-utils`: a shared utils between apps

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).